eBay/tsv-utils/docs/ComparativeBenchmarks2018.md

 This is an update to the [March 2017 Comparative Benchmarks Study](ComparativeBenchmarks2017.md).
 The 2017 study compared the TSV Utilities to a number of other tools as a way to gauge the performance the language.
 This page contains updates to those benchmarks.

 The goal of the 2017 study was to evaluate performance of an application written in a straightforward fashion, without going to unusual lengths optimize performance.
 The 2018 version of the TSV Utilities are still written in this style, but have had performance improvements since.
-The most notable is the use of Link Time Optimization (LTO) and Profile Guided Optimization (PGO) compiler technologies available via the LDC compiler.
+The most notable is the use of Link Time Optimization (LTO) and Profile Guided Optimization (PGO).
+These are compiler technologies available via the LDC compiler.

 See the [main performance benchmarks page](Performance.md) for more information on the goals of the study and the approach used.
 See the [2017 study](ComparativeBenchmarks2017.md) for more details about the individual benchmarks (this page is primarily reporting the new results).
 The 2017 study also includes several analyses not included in the 2018 study, for example, a comparison of DMD and LDC compilers.